-The OpCut switch works in time slots.
-Packets are of fixed length and fit in exactly a time slot.
+In this paper, we follow the same assumptions as other optical switch designs that the switch works in time slots, and packets of fixed length fit in exactly a time slot.
 The length of a time slot is about 50 ns, similar to that in the OSMOSIS switch [2], [5].
-In this paper, we follow the same assumptions as other optical switch designs that transmissions are synchronized and packets arrive at the switch at the beginning of time slots.
-In each time slot, up to one packet may arrive in optics at each input port.
+Before receiving the packets, the switch is informed about the destinations of the packets.
+This can be achieved, for example, by letting a group of processors share an electronic connection to send the packet headers to the switch.
+The headers are sent to the switch before the packet is sent to allow the switch to make routing decisions and to configure the connections.
+Note that the cost associated with this electronic connection is likely to be small, because the link is shared by multiple processors and the link speed can be much lower than the data link.
+At the beginning of each time slot, up to one packet may arrive in optics at each input port.
 We define a flow as the stream of packets from the same input port and destined for the same output port.
-Whenever possible, arrived packets are directly sent to their desired output port, or, cut-through the switch.
-A packet that cannot cutthrough is picked up by one of the receivers and sent to the electronic buffer.
+Unlike other optical switches with electronic buffers in which every packet goes through the O/E/O conversions, in the Op-Cut switch packets are converted between optics and electronics only when necessary.
+Whenever possible, arrived optical packets are directly sent to their desired output port, or, cut-through the switch.
+A packet that cannot cut-through is picked up by one of the receivers and sent to the electronic buffer.
 Later when its destined output port is not busy, the packet can be fetched from the electronic buffer, converted back into optics, and scheduled to the switch output.
-Unlike other optical switches with electronic buffers in which every packet goes through the O/E/O conversions, in the OpCut switch packets are converted between optics and electronics only when necessary.